"

 Figure 10.5.
 Community Corrections Officer Conducting an In-Home Visit / Photo Credit: United States Probation Office, Western District of Kentucky, PD

-While ISPP aims to reduce recidivism by fostering structured support and accountability for high-risk offenders, it also poses challenges such as a higher likelihood of technical violations, like missed appointments or failed drug tests, due to its increased scrutiny and stringent conditions (Hyatt & Barnes, 2017).
+While ISPP aims to reduce recidivism by fostering structured support and accountability for high-risk offenders, it also poses challenges.
+For example, there can be a higher likelihood of technical violations, such as missed appointments or failed drug tests, due to its heightened scrutiny and stringent conditions (Hyatt & Barnes, 2017).
 Managing these violations requires officers to balance enforcement with rehabilitation goals.
-They must recognize that overly punitive responses, such as revoking probation or parole, will lead to incarceration, which is costly and may impede the offender’s program outcome.
-Therefore, it is important for officers to exercise flexibility and discretion when addressing technical violations, ensuring that responses are fair and proportionate.
-An approach of this nature is essential for maintaining the effectiveness of ISPP programs, which aim to promote accountability while equipping offenders with the necessary support and resources for rehabilitation.
+There is a need to recognize that overly punitive responses, such as revoking probation or parole, will lead to incarceration, which is costly and may impede the offender’s program outcome.
+Officers must exercise flexibility and discretion when addressing technical violations to ensure that responses are fair and proportionate.
+An approach of this nature is essential for maintaining the effectiveness of ISPP programs, which promote accountability while equipping offenders with the necessary support and resources for rehabilitation.
 By combining structured supervision with targeted interventions, ISPP plays a vital role in enhancing public safety and facilitating the successful rehabilitation and reintegration of individuals recently released from incarceration.

 Electronic Monitoring

-Electronic monitoring is a widely used tool in community corrections, often implemented in conjunction with other sanctions, such as home confinement, intensive supervision, and probation.
-This approach utilizes two primary technologies: Radio Frequency (RF) devices and the Global Positioning System (GPS).
-RF devices, typically attached around an individual’s ankle, communicate with a frequency unit installed in the home and potentially other designated locations like work or school.
+Electronic monitoring is a widely used tool in community corrections.
+It is often implemented in conjunction with other sanctions, such as home confinement, intensive supervision, and probation.
+This approach utilizes two primary technologies: radio frequency (RF) devices and the Global Positioning System (GPS).
+RF devices, typically attached around an individual’s ankle, communicate with a frequency unit installed in the home and potentially other designated locations, such as work or school.
 The system sends alerts to a monitoring center when the individual enters or departs the specified range, making it an effective tool for enforcing curfews and ensuring compliance with location restrictions.
-On the other hand, GPS monitors, also worn on the ankle, provide continuous tracking of an individual’s location, offering an increased degree of oversight suitable for individuals who have a higher-risk of committing a new or serious crime.
-Both RF and GPS electronic monitoring devices enable community corrections officers to supervise a larger number of individuals from a remote location, reducing the frequency of in-person check-ins.
+GPS monitors, on the other hand, also worn on the ankle, provide continuous tracking of an individual’s location and offer an increased degree of oversight suitable for individuals who have a higher risk of committing a new or serious crime.
+Both RF and GPS electronic monitoring devices enable community corrections officers to supervise a larger number of individuals from a remote location, thus limiting the frequency of in-person check-ins.

 Photograph showing a closeup of an electronic monitor attached around the ankle of an adult.